-The energy class of a building, expressed by the numerical indicator of primary energy use in kWh/m2 per year, is recorded in a document known as the energy performance certificate (EPC).
+The energy class of a building, expressed by the numerical indicator of primary energy use in kWh/m per year, is recorded in a document known as the energy performance certificate (EPC).
 This indicator is determined on the basis of calculated or actual energy consumption and should reflect typical energy consumption for heating and cooling of spaces, domestic hot water, ventilation, in-built lighting installations and lifting systems, as well as other technical building systems.
 In the image below, which represents energy performance levels, the classification "A" should correspond to buildings with zero emissions, while the classification "G" corresponds to the 15% worst-performing buildings in any given EU member state.
 "A" and "G" are the only two classes that have been harmonised in the European Commission's Proposal for a Directive and they are unlikely to change, as neither the Council of Ministers nor the European Parliament have amended this aspect.

-The technical installation measures imposed by the Directive include:
+Levels of energy performance Source: REHVA, Federation of European Heating, Ventilation and Air Conditioning Associations imposed by the Directive include: